prcore/docs/content/workflow/get-prescriptions/_index.md

 weight: 40
 ---

 PrCore use [SSE](https://en.wikipedia.org/wiki/Server-sent_events) to stream prescriptions to the client.
 The SSE endpoint is `/project/{project_id}/streaming/result`.
-Below is an example script that connects to the SSE endpoint and prints the prescriptions.
-You can modify this script to fit your needs.
-Please note that you should to change the `PROJECT_ID` value to your project ID.

 {{< hint type=note icon=gdoc_info_outline >}}
 The status of the project should be `STREAMING` or `SIMULATING`, otherwise the SSE endpoint will return `400` error.